epfl-ada/ada-2024-project-gear5/README.md

 3. What about now ?
 Are we in a specific era ?
 What are the past decade trends and what could we infer from this ?
 Can we build a strong metric that predicts a future trend and, therefore, a movie success ?

 ## Additional datasets

-In addition to the original dataset, we are using the movielens and tmdb datasets.
+In addition to the original dataset [CMU Movie Summary Corpus](http://www.cs.cmu.edu/~ark/personas/), we are using the [MovieLens Tag Genome Dataset 2021](https://grouplens.org/datasets/movielens/)  and [Full TMDB Movies Dataset 2024](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies/data) datasets.
-The movielens dataset gives us access to reviews and ratings for a wide range of movies.
+The[MovieLens Tag Genome Dataset 2021](https://grouplens.org/datasets/movielens/) dataset gives us access to reviews and ratings for a wide range of movies.
-The TMBb dataset allows us to have a more complete version, closer in style to the original CMU Movie one.
+The TMBb dataset allows us to enrich our original dataset by offering a dataset that is closer in style to the original [CMU Movie Summary Corpus](http://www.cs.cmu.edu/~ark/personas/) one.

 ## Methods